Carrizo Plain: Geography

 The Carrizo Plain extends northwest from the town of Maricopa, following the San Andreas Fault.
 Bordering the plain to the northeast is the Temblor Range, on the other side of which is California's Central Valley.
 Bordering the plain to the southwest is the Caliente Range.
 The community of California Valley is in the northern part of the plain.
 The average elevation of the plain is about 2200 feet.
 Soda Lake, a 3000 acre alkaline lake, is in the center of the plain with the popular Painted Rock containing Chumash and Yokuts rock art nearby.
 As the central depression in an enclosed basin, Soda Lake receives all of the runoff from both sides of the plain.
 At 5106 feet, Caliente Mountain, southwest of the plain, stands as the highest point in San Luis Obispo County.
-The climate type of the Carrizo Plain is semi-arid grassland.
-No trees grow there and the annual rainfall is around 9 in per year.
+The climate type of the Carrizo Plain is semi-arid grassland, and annual rainfall is around 9 in.
+The valley floor is treeless; juniper, oak and riparian woodland occur on the surrounding slopes and canyons rather than on the plain itself.

 The Carrizo Plain is an easily accessible place to see surface fractures of the San Andreas Fault; they are clearly visible along the eastern side of the plain, at the foot of the Temblor Range.
-They are best seen in early morning and evening light, when shadows enhance the topography.
+They are best seen in early-morning and evening light, when shadows accentuate the topography.
 In addition to its spring wildflower displays, Carrizo Plain is also famous for Painted Rock, a sandstone alcove adorned with pictographs created by the Chumash people around 2000 BC.

 Wallace Creek

 Wallace Creek offset by the San Andreas Fault, by about 430 feet (131 meters) in the last 3,700 years.

-Wallace Creek is a small stream, draining into Soda Lake, that remains dry most of the year.
+Wallace Creek is a small stream that drains into Soda Lake and remains dry most of the year.
 It drains perpendicular to the San Andreas Fault, and the creek bed is currently offset by 425 ft due to the movement of the fault.
 About 23 ft of the displacement was created during the 1857 Fort Tejon earthquake.
 The current segment began forming 3,700 years ago.
 Sometime between 1540 and 1630 A.D., the creek was offset by about 40.6 feet feet in an even larger earthquake.

 Two other older creek beds lie 1560 and 1310 ft northwest along the San Andreas Fault.
-The first creek bed was created around 13,000 years ago when climate change formed the creek on a large active alluvial fan.
-The second bed was created about 11,000 years ago.
+The first creek bed was formed around 13,000 years ago, when climate change carved it into a large, active alluvial fan.
+The second bed was formed about 11,000 years ago.
+Sieh and Jahns measured an offset of about 130 m accumulated over roughly the past 3,400 years, giving the first slip rate determined along the San Andreas Fault; a later re-excavation of their trenches reproduced the rate within measurement uncertainty.

-The creek has been carefully studied by geologists to find a correlation between the offset and historical events, such as earthquakes, that have occurred along the San Andreas Fault.
-Although Wallace Creek is not the only creek that has been offset by the San Andreas Fault, it is the most spectacular.
+Geologists have carefully studied the creek to identify a correlation between the offset and historical events, such as earthquakes, along the San Andreas Fault.
+Although Wallace Creek is not the only creek that the San Andreas Fault has offset, it is the most spectacular.